timjogorman/RicherEventDescription/guidelines.md

 These are definitive references to time, and will provide concrete temporal references throughout the document or section.
-Examples of these might be phrases like "today", "tomorrow", "24 hours ago", "at this time" and "early March.
+Examples of these might be phrases like "today", "tomorrow", "24 hours ago", "at this time" and "early March".
 In addition, specific dates are annotated as TIMEX3 objects as well.